Main content

 For A Square Face Shape: Lob With Bangs

 In the past, women with square faces have been told to bury their jawlines behind length and layers.
-We're here to suggest just the opposite: Show off your geometric face shape with a lob that falls at your shoulder and fringe.
+We're here to suggest just the opposite: Show off your geometric face shape with a lob that falls at your shoulder with fringe.
 Instead of hiding, you'll be accentuating your gorgeous face shape.

 For A Long Face Shape: Layers